 Conventional AFMs are large, expensive and difficult to use, so they reside in advanced research facilities that have remained exclusive to a select number of scientists - until today.
 For the first time, an entire AFM instrument has been integrated onto a single chip that is affordable, easy to use, and remarkably robust.
 AFMs can now be used by anyone, from the most novice of high-school students to the most advanced practitioners of industrial metrology.

 The nGauge system was introduced to make nanoscale imaging accessible to a wide audience, without compromising the resolution, speed, or stability of the instrument.
-In fact, although the system is ~100x cheaper than state-of-the-art AFMs, it is actually faster, more robust, and it achieves the same resolution.
+In fact, although the system is at least an order of magnitude cheaper than state-of-the-art AFMs, it is actually faster, more robust, and it achieves the same resolution.
 All of this has been enabled by aggressively miniaturizing the volume of the instrument by a factor of 1 million.

 HOW IT’S MADE